dmytro-boichenko/wait-for/README.md

 # CLI `wait-for` tool

 ## Preface
-The wait-for tool used for controlling docker-compose builds for correct waiting for required resources like databases.
+The `wait-for` tool used for controlling docker-compose builds for correct waiting for required resources like databases.

-The current implementation supports MySQL, Postgres, Redis and Elasticsearch.
+The current implementation supports `MySQL`, `Postgres`, `Redis` and `Elasticsearch`.

 ## Usage
 ```shell